axlwolf/50Days-of-DSA/01-day-1/monotonic-array/readme.md

 #### Explanation
 <details>
   <summary>Click For Explanation</summary>
   The function `isMonotonic` checks if the array is either entirely non-increasing or non-decreasing.
-It uses two boolean flags, `isIncreasing` and `isDecreasing`, initialized to `true`.
+It uses two boolean flags, `isInc` and `isDec`, initialized to `true`.
 As it iterates through the array, it adjusts these flags based on the comparison between consecutive elements.
 Finally, it returns `true` if either flag remains `true`, indicating that the array is monotonic.
 </details>

 #### Test Cases